 Despite the widespread adoption of Chrome and other Google products, Google is infamous for its poor privacy record.
 Google makes its money from creating targeted ads and uses Chrome as one of its main instruments for collecting the data of its users.

 Chrome sends information about your browsing history to Google in addition to your hardware specifications, location data, personal information saved in the browser and more.
 In other words, Chrome collects everything it can learn about you.
+If you would like to remain private but still keep using Chrome, learn how the best VPN for Chrome can help you.

 Chrome and Opera both have their own private browsing modes.
 The private browsing window doesn’t keep Google, Opera or websites from collecting your personal information, but it’s still useful for keeping personal data off your device.